 All Service Accounts are created within a Studio project.
-To create a Service Account requires at least project developer access to that project and it can be done either manually via Studio or via the API.
+Creating a Service Account requires at least project developer access to that project and it can be done either manually via Studio or via the API.

 To create a Service Account in Studio, navigate to Service Accounts under API Integrations in the menu on the left and press Create new.

-A new Service Account have only a few fields populated:
+A new Service Account has only a few fields populated:

 Display name - A readable name that can be used to present the account in a list.
 When a Service Account is granted access to a project, this name will be shown in the access list of that project.

 Service Account Email - The address of the Service Account, which is all that is needed to grant rights to the account.
 This email is generated by the system when the account is created and cannot be changed by users.

 To further configure the Service Account, you have:

 Active Keys - A list of Key / Secret pairs which must be used when logging in as the Service Account.

 Enable Basic Auth - Allows the Key / Secret combination to be used as a username and password with HTTP basic auth scheme for simplified authentication during prototyping.

 Notably, the Service Account does not have any access rights when created - not even to the project it resides in.
 In fact, there are no connections at all between the project the Service Account exists within and the projects it is granted access to.